 Given that $||\mathbf{O}^{-\mathbf{M}}_{|\mathcal{F}|}||_2$ and $||e||_2$ are fixed, the objective is to minimize the spectral norm of $\mathbf{P}$, which is the pseudo-inverse of $\mathbf{D} \mathbf{O}^{-\mathrm{M}}_{|\mathcal{F}|}$.
 The norm considered here can be either the 2-norm or the Frobenius norm.
 The optimal norm is selected based on optimization algorithms and numerical methods.

-In the following, we provide several alternative strategies for selecting sampling sets in the GLCT domain based on the optimal design approaches proposed by \cite{GFTsamp,GUncertainty,GFTEfficient,GFTSSS,Design}.
+In the following, we provide several alternative strategies for selecting sampling sets in the GLCT domain based on the A, D, E, T-optimal design approaches proposed by \cite{GUncertainty,GFTsamp,GFTEfficient,GFTSSS,Design}.

-\begin{enumerate}[1)] \item \textit{Minimization of the Frobenius Norm of $\mathbf{P}$ (MinFro)}\\ In this strategy, the objective is to directly minimize the Frobenius norm of the matrix $\mathbf{P}$, aiming to minimize the NMSE between the original and recovery signals.
+\textit{1) Minimization of the Frobenius Norm of $\mathbf{P}$ (MinFro):} In this strategy, the objective is to directly minimize the Frobenius norm of the matrix $\mathbf{P}$, aiming to minimize the NMSE between the original and recovery signals.
 The method involves selecting columns from the matrix $\mathbf{O}^{-\mathbf{M}}_{|\mathcal{F}|}$ to minimize the Frobenius norm of the pseudo-inverse matrix $\mathbf{P}$, which can reduce the impact of noise in the restored signal, thereby improving the energy concentration of the signal,

 \textit{2) Maximizing signal energy concentration in the vertex domain (MaxVertex):} This approach aims to select sampling nodes that capture the maximum signal energy, ensuring that the signal energy is maximized at the sampling nodes,

 \textit{3) Maximizing signal energy concentration in the spectral domain (MaxSpec):} This method selects nodes in the spectral domain that capture the maximum signal energy, i.e., the set of nodes with the highest spectral energy, ensuring optimal concentration of signal at sampling points,